How to Pay International Contractors

 - Whether the foreign contractor will physically work in the US at any point

-The exact amount you’ll pay an international contractor will also vary depending on the work they’re doing.
+The exact amount you’ll pay an international contractor will also vary depending on the work they’re doing and the equipment needed to do the work.
+International independent contractors frequently provide their own equipment to do the work you need, making this a consideration for their requested pay.
 More specialized skills may require a higher pay rate.

 If you have only one international contractor, you may choose to pay them in their local currency or in US dollars.
 The more foreign contractors you have, however, the better it is to standardize your payments.

 If you pay in US dollars, you can better budget and set standard rates for different types of work.
-While this may not be an attractive option to international contractors in places with a higher cost of living, it will keep your foreign contractor pay rates fair.
+While this may not be an attractive option to international contractors in places with a higher cost of living, it will keep your foreign contractor pay rates fair and make the administration easier on your internal team.

 Paying contractors in their local currency allows you to offer competitive rates without overpaying.
 It also gives your international contractors fair pay in their local currency.
-But it could mean that there’s more discrepancies between foreign contractors in different countries.
+But it could mean that there are more discrepancies between foreign contractors in different countries.

 Ultimately, what you pay a foreign contractor depends on many factors.
 Make sure you consider each factor and how it impacts your business, budget, and ability to scale your global workforce.